Pete D'Alessandro: Sacramento Kings (2013–2015)

-Return to Denver (2015-2017)
+Return to Denver (2015–2017)

-On June 10, 2015, D'Alessandro left the Sacramento Kings to accept a front office position as the Senior V.P. of Business and Team Operations with the Denver Nuggets.
-D’Alessandro had a chance to return to his alma mater, St. John’s, as athletic director, but chose to stay in the NBA.
-St. John’s coach Chris Mullin had been pushing the university to bring D’Alessandro on board as AD, and the school had discussed contract terms with D’Alessandro.
+On June 10, 2015, D'Alessandro left the Sacramento Kings to accept a front office position as the senior vice president of business and team operations with the Denver Nuggets.
+D’Alessandro had a chance to return to his alma mater, St. John's, as athletic director, but chose to stay in the NBA.
+St. John's coach Chris Mullin had been pushing the university to bring D’Alessandro on board as AD, and the school had discussed contract terms with D’Alessandro.

-Orlando Magic (2017-present)
+Orlando Magic (since 2017)

 On June 10, 2017, it was announced that D'Alessandro would take on a new position as assistant general manager for the Orlando Magic.

-During the 2019-2020 NBA season, D’Alessandro played a key role in responding to NBA memos relating to the COVID-19 pandemic & the 2020 NBA Bubble.
+During the 2019-2020 NBA season, D’Alessandro played a key role in responding to NBA memos relating to the COVID-19 pandemic and the 2020 NBA Bubble.
 D’Alessandro essentially served as an interpreter, translating complicated legalese into something the franchise can act on.
-“That’s why I say Pete is the most valuable player of the bubble for the Orlando Magic,” said Jeff Weltman, the team’s president of basketball operations.
+“That’s why I say Pete is the most valuable player of the bubble for the Orlando Magic,” said Jeff Weltman, the team's president of basketball operations.

-Personal
+Personal life

 D’Alessandro resides in the Orlando area with his wife Leah.